AmeyChoudhary/Casual-Labour-Job-Finder/README.md

 For employers looking to hire local semi-skilled blue collar workers, it is extremely tedious and difficult for them to get interested blue collar workers.

-The "Casual Labour Job Finder" aims to address all of these problems by offering a toll-free number where job seekers can call and enquire about job vacancies near them, in their vernacular language, as well as employers can use a website to post job openings and get responses for the same.
+The "Casual Labour Job Finder" aims to bridge the gap between job seeker and job finder and addresses all of these problems by:

+1. offering a **web application** where job seekers can open and enquire about job vacancies, with their required preferences, **giving audio inputs in their own vernacular language**.

+2. offering a **website** , where job posters can post job vacancies and manage the responses they receive.

+## Flow of the application:

+1. The job poster, creates their account on the job poster website.
+They post a new job by filling in the job details.
+The new job vacancy gets saved in the database.

+2. After this, a job seeker opens job seeker web app.
+Here, they are asked to record their preferences, which they can in their vernacular language.
+They can give in their audio inputs, which are recorded, scripted and translated into machine-understandable query.

+3. This query is run through the database to find jobs.
+If there are jobs matching the query, they are returned back to the job seeker web app.
+The job vacancies are then read back to the job seeker in their vernacular language.
+The job seeker, if interested in any job, can press "YES".
+This records their response to that particular job and the job poster of that particular job is notified about the same

+4. The job poster, gets the response of the job seeker for that job.
+They get the contact details of the job seeker.
+The job poster can manage the response by contacting the job seeker and changing their status.

 ## Functionalities available in our application